duncantl/CodeAnalysis/Topics/topics.md

    for this.
 1. [TOP] [Nick / Duncan] (remove redudant code)
-1. [TOP] [Nick / Duncan] Dead code removal - remove expressions which are not used later; whose result is not used).
+1. [TOP] [Nick / Duncan] Dead code removal - remove expressions which are not used later; whose result is not used.
 Recursing into functions to identify possible side effects.
 1. Find use of undefined variables.
    CodeDepends:::freeVariables(readScript(file))